After skipping India's security dialogue on Afghanistan, China to attend Pakistan’s Troika Plus meet | Law-Order

 China said on Wednesday that it will attend a meeting on Afghanistan convened by its all-weather ally Pakistan, after skipping a security dialogue hosted by India on the situation in the war-torn country, citing ''scheduling reasons''.

 Pakistan will host senior diplomats from the US, China and Russia in Islamabad on Thursday to discuss the situation in neighbouring Afghanistan.
-The Troika Plus meeting will be attended by special representatives from all four countries, the Dawn newspaper reported.
+The Troika Plus meeting will be attended by special representatives from all four countries.

-Asked whether China would attend the meeting in Islamabad, Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here that ''China supports Pakistan in hosting the extended troika meeting''.
+Asked whether China would attend the meeting in Islamabad, Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here that ''China supports Pakistan in hosting this extended meeting of the China-US-Russia consultation mechanism and supports all international efforts conducive to promoting peace and stability in Afghanistan and building consensus among all parties”.

-''We support all efforts conducive for stability in Afghanistan to building up consensus in the world,'' he said, adding that China's special envoy to Afghanistan Yue Xiao Yong will attend the meeting hosted by Pakistan.
+''Yue Xiaoyong, Special Envoy for Afghan affairs of the Chinese Foreign Ministry, will lead a delegation to attend the meeting,'' he said.

 On Tuesday, Wang said that China would not attend the security dialogue on Afghanistan convened by India due to ''scheduling reasons''.
 He said China has notified the Indian side in reply.